-Exploring Light with the Science Journal App
+Exploring Light with a Sensor App

 The fourth in our "how-to" series for using Google's Science Journal app for science class focuses on using the light sensor to record data and perform experiments involving light.